ChelsieGonzales/Luna-Riding-the-Cycle-Waves/README.md

 By helping users manage and understand their cycles, Luna plays a small but meaningful role in supporting women’s health globally.

 ## IV.
 Instructions for running the program 💻
 Ready to start tracking your cycle with Luna?
-Here’s how you can get the app up and running on your machine:
+Here’s how you can get the app up and running on your computer: